Istanbul Currency: All You Want to Know about Turkish Lira

 Just like most of the world, touristy areas are known for pickpockets.
 It can be quite crowded and you want to keep your essentials safe!

+These days coins aren’t used as much because their prices have risen so much.
 If you do use coins, the 1 tl and 50 kurus are most preferred as the smaller denominations are just extra weight.

-How to avoid excessive exchange fees
+avoiding excessive exchange fees

 1. Using a card with international fees:

 Most likely your current card has an average charge of 3% of every dollar spent while abroad.
 If, however, you use certain international cards they have no foreign transaction fees.
+This is the one I use for travel purchases.

 2. Use Local Banks: